-- The O'Leary Report Zogby poll conducted April 24-27 found only 30% support cap-and-trade. - According to Gallup's 2009 Environmental Survey, more Americans say the (global warming) problem is exaggerated rather than underestimated. - In a recent poll conducted by the Pew Research Center, global warming ranked last among 20 concerns preselected for the poll by Pew. - A recent national poll conducted by Lauer Johnson Research on behalf of the National Rural Electric Cooperatives Association found 58% of American are opposed to pay any more that they currently pay in their electricity bills to combat climate change, a 23% increase in those unwilling to pay more since 2007.
-Not one of 807 poll respondents indicated a willingness to pay over 20% more on their monthly electricity bill to combat climate change.

-A poll of likely voters conducted in late July for NPR asked what concerns the President and Congress should be giving most attention - around 1% said climate change.
+- The O'Leary Report Zogby poll conducted April 24-27 found only 30% support cap-and-trade. - According to Gallup's 2009 Environmental Survey, more Americans say the (global warming) problem is exaggerated rather than underestimated. - In a recent poll conducted by the Pew Research Center, global warming ranked last among 20 concerns preselected for the poll by Pew. - A Bloomberg poll conducted September 10-14, 2009 provided a list of issues and asked, "which of the following do you see as the most important issue facing the country right now?"
+Only 2 percent chose climate change. - A recent national poll conducted by Lauer Johnson Research on behalf of the National Rural Electric Cooperatives Association found 58% of Americans are opposed to paying any more than they currently pay in their electricity bills to combat climate change, a 23% increase in those unwilling to pay more since 2007.
+Not one of 807 poll respondents indicated a willingness to pay over 20% more on their monthly electricity bill to combat climate change. - A poll of likely voters conducted in late July for NPR asked what concerns the President and Congress should be giving most attention around 1% said climate change.